 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Hawaii?
+What Is the Climate Like in Hawaii?

 Hawaii has a stable tropical climate all year round.